 - Always base your horse’s diet around forage

 - You only need to add concentrates to the diet if your horse requires more energy or weight gain.
-In most cases, a simple change in forage will promote weight gain e.g. changing from hay to a good quality haylage or from straw-based chaff to an alfalfa-based chaff, such as HorseHage Alfalfa or Mollichaff Alfalfa Oil.
+In most cases, a simple change in haylage for horses will promote weight gain e.g. changing from hay to a good quality haylage or from straw-based chaff to an alfalfa-based chaff, such as HorseHage Alfalfa or Mollichaff Alfalfa Oil.

-- Lack of energy when exercising your horse, as long as he is not under-weight, in 99% of most cases is due to a schooling problem rather than a feeding one.
+- Lack of energy when exercising your horse, as long as they are not under-weight, in 99% of most cases is due to a schooling problem rather than a feeding one.

 - You should always provide salt in your horse’s diet in the form of a pure salt lick in his stable or field if living out all the time.